-You can always unsubscribe from any mailing list you are included on, ask us to delete or anonymize your forum posts, and ask us to delete any comments on our blog.
-You can do so by contacting us at [email protected]
+You can always unsubscribe from any mailing list you are included on, ask us to delete or anonymise your forum posts, or ask us to delete any comments on our blog.
+You can do so by contacting us at [email protected].

 Our use of your data processed in the UK is regulated by the Information Commissioner.
 You have a right to report any of your concerns about our use of your data to the Information Commissioner’s Office.
-You may do so by contacting them on ico.org.uk/concerns or by calling their helpline at +44 303 123 1113.
-If you are part of our CoderDojo community, then our use of your data is likely to be regulated by the Data Protection Commissioner who can be found at www.dataprotection.ie/docs/Home.
+You can do so by contacting them on ico.org.uk/concerns or by calling their helpline at +44 303 123 1113.
+The data protection supervisory authority for Ireland is the Data Protection Commission who can be contacted here.

 12. How to contact us about your data

-Data rights are human rights and we are determined to fairly and fully honour yours.
-You can unsubscribe at any time or just get in touch with any questions, comments, or instructions regarding your information by writing to [email protected] or writing to: The DPO, Raspberry Pi Foundation, 37 Hills Road, Cambridge, CB2 1NT.
+Data rights are human rights and we are determined to honour yours fairly and fully.
+You can unsubscribe at any time, or get in touch with any questions, comments, or instructions regarding your information by writing to [email protected] or to: